 We are especially concerned that the USFS continues to log vast tracks of public forests, including within streamside corridors (aka “Riparian Habitat Conservation Areas”) without adequate oversight, analysis, or adaptive management.
 In addition, stream temperature warming and de-watering of streams due to climate change are exacerbating the ecological degradation and loss of habitat caused by logging and livestock grazing.

 In order for the state and agencies to develop plans to address widespread water quality violations, it is essential that they understand which streams are impaired, and the extent of water quality violations across the state.
-Unfortunately, the USFS has not submitted large portions of their stream monitoring data to ODEQ for the past several years.

 Thank you!
 For the Streams and Wildlands,